Admission to Candidacy

 Admission to Candidacy is essentially the University's approval for a student to proceed to the dissertation itself.
 Students admitted to advanced study in a program leading to a doctoral degree are considered for admission to candidacy when they have successfully completed the following:

-- Departmental Comprehensive and Specialization Examinations
+- Departmental Comprehensive Exam and Specialization Exam (if required)

 - Satisfactory Academic Record--60 hours of graduate credit with a B average or better